anthonybmasters/rstudio-2021/Diagnostic Tests/README.md

 ## Purpose
 The purpose of this R code is create graphs and analyses relating to diagnostic tests.
 The list of tasks may expand:
 1. A stochastic view of diagnostic tests: simulation precision and negative predictive values
+2. A graph showing pre-test and post-test probabilities for conflicting results

 ## Packages
 I have used the following packages: